-- F. For Students Twenty-One Years of Age and Older: - The senior class may sponsor, for class members over the age of 21, one social event with alcohol on campus per semester. - See guidelines for Senior Class Events in the Student Handbook.
-Violation of these guidelines will result in the class forfeiting the privilege to sponsor events on campus along with other appropriate sanctions. - Students twenty-one years and older may have and consume alcohol in their residence hall rooms and apartments. - Students twenty-one years and older may transport closed containers of alcohol on campus. - Violation would include a person twenty-one years or older possessing and/or consuming an open container other than in their residence hall room or apartment.
+- F. For Students Twenty-One Years of Age and Older: - 1.
+The senior class may sponsor, for class members over the age of 21, one social event with alcohol on campus per semester. - See guidelines for Senior Class Events in the Student Handbook.
+Violation of these guidelines will result in the class forfeiting the privilege to sponsor events on campus along with other appropriate sanctions. - 2.
+Students twenty-one years and older may have and consume alcohol in their residence hall rooms and apartments. - 3.
+Students twenty-one years and older may transport closed containers of alcohol on campus. - Violation would include a person twenty-one years or older possessing and/or consuming an open container other than in their residence hall room or apartment.
 A violation of this regulation will result in a \$75.00 monetary fine and censure. - 4.
 Students must adhere to the alcohol guidelines issued by the Office of Student Affairs. - Violation of alcohol guidelines could result in fines, probation, suspension, restrictions, community service and/or substance abuse referral and treatment. - Students twenty-one years or older may possess or transport no more than one 12 pack of beer or one 1 liter bottle of liquor, wine or other alcohol. - 6.
 Alcohol consumed at any College event, or venue where alcohol is available, may not be removed from the location. - Students are required to follow all rules and regulations in any College venue or event where alcohol is sold or served. - G. The College prohibits the possession or use of drug paraphernalia intended for the use, distribution, storage, sale, or manufacturing of drugs.
 This includes, but is not limited to, rolling papers, pipes, water pipes, bongs, glass, ceramic or other pipes, roach clips, weighing instruments, small baggies, seeds, whippets, blow tubes, plastic bags with residue, or any other related materials.
-Probation, parental notification, \$200 fine, drug assessment and testing. - J. Students living in college housing may not possess items related to e-cigarettes, vaporizers, alcohol games, funnels, or beer pong tables, Censure, \$50 fine and loss of items. - K. The possession or use of beverages or other food products that include alcohol, drug edibles and caffeine is prohibited.
-Probation and minimum fine of \$100.00, parental notification, drug assessment/treatment. - L. The possession or use of bath salts is prohibited.
-Disciplinary probation, notification of parent or guardians, referral for drug assessment and a minimum fine of \$100.00. - M. Students who are found in possession of scales, small baggies or other products associated with drug sales will be found in violation with the intent to sell drugs: Probation, parental notification, \$250 fine, drug assessment, drug testing.
+Probation, parental notification, \$200 fine, drug assessment and testing. - Students are not to be in a dwelling where illegal drugs or drug paraphernalia are present. - J. Students living in college housing may not possess items related to e-cigarettes, vaporizers, alcohol games, funnels, or beer pong tables, Censure, \$50 fine and loss of items. - K. The possession or use of beverages or other food products that include alcohol, drug edibles and caffeine is prohibited.
+Probation and minimum fine of \$100.00, parental notification, drug assessment/treatment. - L. The College prohibits the possession of any drug, without a valid prescription in the Commonwealth of Pennsylvania, listed as restricted or prohibited by the Commonwealth of Pennsylvania and/or Federal Drug Enforcement Administration (DEA) or identified as a drug of concern, listed by the DEA, which includes but is not limited to bath salts, DXM, Kraton, Salvia Divinorum, or similar drugs.
+Drugs or drug derivatives